Published

 Things I learned

 - Service worker lifecycle matters.
-If you don’t manage activation/old caches, you’ll get weird stale behavior that’s hard to debug.
+Without careful activation and cache cleanup, stale behavior becomes hard to debug.

 - Multiple fallbacks are worth it.
 Redis → localStorage → hardcoded fallback is the difference between “offline-first” and “offline-broken”.